oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/fixed_resource_policy.rst

 In the following example, a ``fixed_resource_policy`` is used when the code is compiled so that it selects a specific device.
-When ``USE_CPU`` is defined at compile-time, this example will always use the CPU queue.
-When ``USE_GPU`` is defined at compile-time, it will always use the GPU queue.
+When ``USE_CPU`` is defined at compile-time, this example always uses the CPU queue.
+When ``USE_GPU`` is defined at compile-time, it always uses the GPU queue.
 Otherwise, it uses an ``auto_tune_policy`` to dynamically select between these two queues.
 Such a scenario could be used for debugging or simply to maintain the dynamic selection code even if the best device to use is known for some subset of platforms.